My work stems from observations made in my surrounding landscape; observations of shapes, spaces, textures and colours.

 Can you tell me something of your day-to-day working practice?

 After I have dropped my two children at school I go to my studio, which is currently at home.
 I check e-mails to see if I have made any sales that need wrapping and posting out.
 Also I have quite a few clients now who often e-mail, so I keep checking throughout the day.

 I usually get down to some serious work at about 8.30 when I look through my sketchbooks and notes to see what I did the day before.
 On most days I work out ideas as small collages, I have a few on the go at once.
 I paint onto spare pieces of Fabriano Paper, and then cut them up to make the collages, working from the drawings or photographs in my sketchbooks.
 I spend my time adding, removing and moving pieces around on a background, allowing the image to slowly define itself.

 My whole week revolves around a Friday, which is the only day I can have sole use of the screen printing room at the print workshop I use.
 I have to be on my own there or I lose concentration and make mistakes.

 Thursdays are pretty hectic, as I need to have all my artwork ready to transfer onto the screens the next day, and I have to have all my inks mixed in advance.

-I find it tough, not having my own printing facilitites.
-It’s like being a painter, but only being able to get to my canvas on a friday.
+I find it tough, not having my own printing facilities.
+It’s like being a painter, but only being able to get to my canvas on a Friday.
 It’s difficult.
 I’m in the process of drawing up plans for a studio in an outbuilding at the moment.

 How long have you been working in that way?